pwang322/DLF/README.md

 ### Datasets
 Data files (containing processed MOSI, MOSEI datasets) can be downloaded from [here](https://drive.google.com/drive/folders/1BBadVSptOe4h8TWchkhWZRLJw8YG_aEi?usp=sharing).
 You can first build and then put the downloaded datasets into `./dataset` directory and revise the path in `./config/config.json`.
-For example, if the processed the MOSEI dataset is located in `./dataset/MOSEI/aligned_50.pkl`.
+For example, if the processed the MOSI dataset is located in `./dataset/MOSI/aligned_50.pkl`.
 Please make sure "dataset_root_dir": "./dataset" and "featurePath": "MOSI/aligned_50.pkl".
 Please note that the meta information and the raw data are not available due to privacy of Youtube content creators.
-For more details, please follow the [official website](https://github.com/A2Zadeh/CMU-MultimodalSDK) of these datasets.
+For more details, please follow the [official website](https://github.com/ecfm/CMU-MultimodalSDK) of these datasets.

 ### Run the Codes
 - Training